The Douglas lemma for von Neumann algebras and some applications: Introduction

 \section{Introduction}

 In \cite{douglas-factor}, Douglas notes that the notions of majorization, factorization, and range inclusion, for operators on a Hilbert space are intimately connected.
-We mention the main result of \cite{douglas-factor} below which is referred to as the {\it Douglas lemma} or the {\it Douglas factorization theorem} in the literature. \begin{theorem} {\sl For bounded operators $A, B$ on a Hilbert space $\mathscr{H}$, the following statements are equivalent : \begin{itemize} \item[(i)] (range inclusion) range($A$) $\subseteq$ range($B$); \item[(ii)] (majorization) $A^*A \le \lambda ^2 B^*B$ for some $\lambda \ge 0$; and \item[(iii)] (factorization) $A = CB$ for some bounded operator $C$ on $\mathscr{H}$. \end{itemize} } \end{theorem}It naturally appears in many contexts, and as Douglas observed, ``fragments of these results are to be found scattered throughout the literature (usually buried in proofs) $\dots$ ."
-In this article, we formulate and give a constructive proof of the Douglas lemma for von Neumann algebras.
-We also define the Douglas factorization property for $C^*$-algebras.
-For commutative $C^*$-algebras, we study its connections to the weak polar decomposition property.
-Although pertinent results were obtained by Pedersen in \cite{quaver-pedersen}, we point out the subtle additions made by our results later in this section.
-In the third section, we discuss several applications of these results.
-We explore some consequences for left ideals of von Neumann algebras.
-Without significant effort, one may show that Theorem 15, Theorem 16 in \cite{loebl-paulsen} by Loebl and Paulsen on characterizing $C^*$-convex sets in $\mc{B}(\mathscr{H})$ in terms of $C^*$-segments goes through to the setting of $\mathcal{B}(\mathscr{H})$-convex subsets of Hilbert $\mathcal{B}(\mathscr{H})$-bimodules.
-We generalize this $C^*$-convexity result to Hilbert $C^*$-bimodules over a von Neumann algebra.
-In the fourth and final section, we pose some open questions whose resolution we hope will help further understanding of these topics.
+We mention the main result of \cite{douglas-factor} below which is referred to as the {\it Douglas lemma} or the {\it Douglas factorization theorem} in the literature. \begin{thm}[Douglas lemma] {\sl For bounded operators $A, B$ on a Hilbert space $\mathscr{H}$, the following statements are equivalent : \begin{itemize} \item[(i)] (majorization) $A^*A \le \lambda ^2 B^*B$ for some $\lambda \ge 0$; \item[(ii)] (factorization) $A = CB$ for some bounded operator $C$ on $\mathscr{H}$; \item[(iii)] (range inclusion) range($A^*$) $\subseteq$ range($B^*$). \end{itemize} } \end{thm} It naturally appears in many contexts, and as Douglas observed, ``$\dots$ fragments of these results are to be found scattered throughout the literature (usually buried in proofs) $\dots$ ."
+In this article, we give a constructive proof of the Douglas lemma for von Neumann algebras.
+In \S \ref{sec:app}, we discuss some applications of this result to the structure of left (or, one-sided) ideals of von Neumann algebras, and to the notion of $C^*$-convexity in the context of bimodules over a von Neumann algebra.